Updated: 7th January 2021

 Creditors’ claims of less than £1,000 can now be viewed as ‘small debts’ by the insolvency practitioner, and no longer require a formal application to the office-holder for repayment.
 Previously, the insolvency practitioner would have to determine the legitimacy of these claims, but they can now treat them as legitimate without the need for investigation.
 This reduces the associated time and administrative costs, and speeds up the entire process.

 If you need more detail about these changes in legislation and how they might affect your company, or just require general guidance on insolvency procedures, call one of our experts at Real Business Rescue.
 We can offer a free same-day consultation in complete confidence to discuss your situation.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.